AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

     - \* Note that the test pattern is **inset 20mm by default** to help avoid collisions.
 Hence the distance of **260mm** *(300-20\*2)*.

-    - The "desired speed" field is arbitrary for our purposes.
+    - The "desired speed" field is mostly arbitrary for our purposes.
 Enter anything or use the default.

     - This **yellow line** shows that we would theoretically max out a bit over **900mm/s** at this acceleration/distance.
     - ![](/images/TEST_SPEED_Calc.png)